 Books, activities, and online resources for teaching kids about the human body.

-Teaching Kids About the Human Body
+How to Teach Kids About the Human Body

 Parragon books recently sent us a copy of the Human Body Factivity Kit to review.
 Eight-year-old Johnny and six-year-old Lily worked together (with some help) to build the skeleton.
 That was fun, but the real win in this kit was the book, which has all sorts of fascinating facts about the human body presented in engaging ways.
 The book is colorful and well-illustrated, with lots of hands-on activities.
-Here are some other great books about the human body that my kids enjoy reading:

 - Uncover the Human Body is a very unusual book that includes a 3D model.
 Parts of the model are connected to each page, and kids discover the skeletal system, digestive system, urinary system, circulatory system, respiratory system, muscular system, and nervous system as they turn the pages.
 The 3D aspect of this book makes it engaging to preschoolers through older kids.